Coopers Care

 0

-bars of chocolate eats a Swiss per year
+bars of chocolate are eaten by Swiss every year

 0

-mountain peaks in Switzerland are more than 4000 meters high
+mountain peaks in Switzerland are higher than 4000 meters